yahya2491/mitm-lab-yahya/README.md

 ```

 ## Usage
 Run attack scripts with appropriate network interface and target configurations.
-See individual script help for detailed options.

-**Note:** This is for educational/research purposes in controlled environments only.
+**Note:** This is for educational purposes in controlled environments only.